kili-technology/kili-python-sdk/README.md

-# Image and Text Annotation tool - Kili Playground
+# Image and Text Annotation Tool - Kili Playground

 ## What is Kili Technology?